 But again, if something were to happen to me, these goals could very well be thrown out the window if both my spouse and I don't have a life insurance policy in place.

 This could mean a difficult retirement for me or my spouse and student debt for my children.
-All scenarios I don't want, and that’s why I have life insurance, in addition to my savings and investments, as a safety net.
+All scenarios I don't want, and that’s why I recognize the importance of life insurance, in addition to my savings and investments, as a safety net.

 Make the process of getting life insurance simple